Nukiloco/rfcs/text/0000-selecting-roots.md

 > the motivation could be used to develop alternative solutions.
 In other words,
 > enumerate the constraints you are trying to solve without coupling them too
 > closely to the solution you have in mind.

+The motivation of this arises from the current difficulties with stylizing, setting actions, transitions, animations onto child components.

 ## Detailed design